 Claude Gomis and Saskia Köbschall developed their work Pirate Sounds of Solidarity, in which they listen to the archive of the GDR opposition ‘against the grain’ in order to supplement its holdings with the dissident perspectives of contract workers and other PoCs who lived and worked in the GDR.
 Point of departure are the archive’s audio material of the pirate radio channel ‘Schwarzer Kanal’ and ‘Radio Glasnost’, both of which transmitted censored music, information and resistance instructions.

-Rebecca Garcia Hernandez is a research associate at the Archive of the GDR Opposition.
+Rebecca Hernandez Garcia works as archivist and researcher at the Archive of the GDR Opposition.
 During the past few years, she has been working on the inventory of the Archive GrauZone of the GDR Women’s Movements.
 At the same time, she is a situated expert on post-/migrant experiences during and after the GDR.

 Ernest Ah & Sabrina Saase & Lee Stevens from the collective Raumerweiterungshalle conducted research for their contribution gemeinsam unerträglich (together unbearable) on lesbian and trans* realities, cultures and organizations in the GDR and their continuations to the present day, which resulted in an audio piece, a zine and a poster series.
 In conversations with the protagonists who keep expanding the GDR Opposition archive, the collective explores specific forms of lived resistance against patriarchal violence in the GDR.